Rafah Border Crossing: 2013 to 2020

 After the 2014 Israel–Gaza conflict, Egypt declared that it was prepared to train forces from the Presidential Guard to man the Rafah Crossing and deploy along the border.
 Once the forces were ready, Egypt would then open the crossing to full capacity.
 Egypt mediated a permanent truce between Israel and Hamas, and Foreign Minister Sameh Shoukri said that Egypt hoped that this would lead to the creation of a Palestinian state within the 1967 borders.
 Palestinian factions in Gaza, including Hamas, publicly declared their acceptance of the return of the Presidential Guard and the EU border mission.

 On 22 January 2015, Egypt closed the border crossing.
 In March, it declared that it would only open the border crossing if the Palestinian side is staffed by Palestinian Authority employees under the full authority of the Presidential Guard and no Hamas personnel are present.
-Islamic Jihad suggested to Egyptian intelligence that PA and Hamas would open the Rafah Crossing under the supervision and in the presence of the PA and the Presidential Guard.
+Palestine Islamic Jihad (PIJ) suggested to Egyptian intelligence that PA and Hamas would open the Rafah Crossing under the supervision and in the presence of the PA and the Presidential Guard.
 Egyptian intelligence and Hamas appeared to agree, but the PA did not respond.
-Hamas accused Fatah and the PA that they “want to exclude it from political and field landscape by their insisting on the PA monopoly in controlling the crossings and borders”.
-Hamas had agreed to let the Presidential Guards to take charge, as part of a comprehensive plan to merge employees from West Bank and Gaza Strip.
+Hamas accused Fatah and the PA that they "want to exclude it from political and field landscape by their insisting on the PA monopoly in controlling the crossings and borders".
+Hamas had agreed to let the Presidential Guard to take charge, as part of a comprehensive plan to merge employees from West Bank and Gaza Strip.
 Some Hamas followers voiced annoyance about the PIJ initiative, bypassing Hamas, while Egypt did not regard it a terrorist organization unlike Hamas.

 However, Egypt still has occasionally allowed supplies to cross into Gaza via the Rafah Crossing, such as diesel fuel for Gaza's power plant in 2017 and gas in 2018.

 In May 2018, Egyptian authorities opened the crossing, permitting a couple hundred Gazans per day to cross into Egypt.
 As of July 2019, tens of thousands have reportedly done so, departing to destinations in the Arab world or Turkey, and some seeking refuge in Europe (particularly Belgium and Norway).

 In March 2020, Palestinian authorities closed the crossing to limit the spread of the virus that causes COVID-19 to the Gaza Strip.

 In early November 2020, Egyptian authorities closed the crossing to vehicles and commodities after monitoring violations by Hamas.

-2021 to present
+2021 to 2023

 In February 2021, Egypt opened the crossing "indefinitely" for the first time in years in what was described as an effort to encourage negotiations between Palestinian factions meeting at the time in Cairo.
 The crossing was kept open during and after the 11-day Israel-Hamas conflict in May, delivering aid and construction materials.
-Egypt closed the crossing on 23 August following an escalation of cross-border incidents between Israel and Hamas.
+Egypt closed the crossing on 23 August 2021 following an escalation of cross-border incidents between Israel and Hamas, but partially reopened the crossing three days later, allowing traffic from Egypt to Gaza (but not vice versa).